calummoore/blog-product/content/blog/get-to-1-on-product-hunt/index.md

   3. Improve your chances of succeeding in a future launch of your main product (as you’ll now have an audience of relevant people who want to thank you for the value you’ve given them — and they already know about Product Hunt)
   4. Worry less about the launch, as you’ve only spent a week on the product.
 You can always have another go next week — this isn’t your main product so all is NOT lost!

+This is exactly the approach we're taking with [1productaweek.com](https://1productaweek.com/).

+#### Tips for mini-products

-Here are some quick tips on picking a mini-product:
+Here are some quick tips for mini-products:

-* Don’t spend more than a week on it
+* Don’t spend more than a week on it - see how we do that at [1productaweek.com](https://1productaweek.com/)
+* Don't make it country specific
+* Keep the appeal reasonably broad (don't go too niche)
 * Make it new and interesting
 * Make it fun (if possible)
 * Make it do one thing really well
-* Make it free
+* Make it free (or at least freemium)
-* Make it universal — nothing that is country specific
-* Target a fairly wide group (if possible) — e.g. project managers, developers, designers, etc
 * Check out ProductHunt’s previous top launches to get ideas on what seems to work — e.g. directories, simple tools, and guides seem to work well!

-Take a look at  [1productaweek.com](https://1productaweek.com/)  to find out how I build products in one week.

 ### Before your launch